COPT-Public/COPT.jl/README.md

 Without a license, you can solve small models for non-commercial purpose.
 We strongly recommend that you apply for a license by following the link above.

+**Notes**<br>
+**Windows:** we are experimenting automatic download for Windows too.
+It doesn’t quite work yet.
+So, you will need to install the COPT fully by following the user guide to be able to use the interface on Windows.<br>
+**MacOS Apple M1/ARM:** on MacOS with Apple M1 chips, Intel based program can run via *Rosetta*.
+Please make sure that the *COPT build* matches the *Julia build*.
+We recommend the Intel based COPT and Julia build, as the Apple M1/ARM build of Julia is experimental.

 ## Quick check

 When the installation is done, you should be able to build and solve an LP problem with: